DSpace/RestContract/vocabularies.md

 Attributes
 * id: the id of the vocabulary, it is the same than the name
 * name: see id
-* scrollable: if true mean that it is possible to scroll all the suggestions in the authority without providing a query parameter, see (vocabulary suggestions)[vocabularies.md#vocabulary-suggestions]
+* scrollable: if true mean that it is possible to scroll all the entries in the authority without providing a query parameter, see (vocabulary entries)[vocabularies.md#vocabulary-entries]
 * hierarchical: if true means that the vocabulary expose a tree structure where some entries are parent of others
 * preloadLevel: for hierarchical vocabularies express the preference to preload the tree at a specific level of depth (0 only the top nodes are shown, 1 also their childrens are preloaded and so on)

 Exposed links:
-* suggestions: get suggestions from the controlled vocabulary
+* entries: get entries from the controlled vocabulary

 ## Linked entities
-### controlled vocabulary suggestions
+### controlled vocabulary entries
-**/api/integration/vocabularies/<:vocabulary-name>/suggestions**
+**/api/integration/vocabularies/<:vocabulary-name>/entries**

 It returns the entries suggested by the vocabulary in response to the user query or a scrollable list, see below